-We evaluated 14 massage chairs for 120 hours before narrowing it down to the best 10 products.
-We looked for massage chairs with high Amazon user ratings and then compared the features and build of each device.
+We evaluated massage chairs with high Amazon user ratings and then compared the features and build of each device.
 Our research helped us decide that the Luraco iRobotics 7 is the best overall massage chair over $5,000.
-Chairs in this price range tend to be designed for medical use and offer more advanced features.
+Chairs in this price range tend to be designed for medical use and offer more advanced features than massage chairs designed for home use.
+As a result, we also looked at chairs priced between $1,000 and $5,000, chairs under $1,000 and budget models priced below $500.

-Scroll down to see the best massagers in various price ranges.
+Keep scrolling to see the best chair massagers we found in each price range.
 If you're looking for something even cheaper but still relaxing, there are plenty of inexpensive options like foot massagers, back massagers and handheld massagers.

 Massage Chairs Under $500